yyyaaan/jungle/README.md

 |Logger| App-centralized config in `models.py` under each module |
 |Cron Job| Not managed in Django; single `cronjobs.py` is to be used for cron|

-Actions are performed in `xxActionSerializer` class.
+Single action is performed in `xxActionSerializer` class; job action group is done in `views(APIView)`.
+Functionalities are implemented `lib_*.py` files.

 ## Deployment checklist

-- Environment variable for Django Secret
+- Environment variable for Django and Gcloud
 - yCrawl database
 - OTP token, service token etc.
 - SSH cert is a must to use Token Auth